tomjoht/documentation-theme-jekyll/pages/getting_started.md

 ## Search

 The search is configured through the search.json file.
 If you want to exclude a page from search add `search: exclude` in the frontmatter.

+## Related pages and posts

+By default, pages contain related pages or related posts beneath them.
+To disable this, add `related_pages: none` or `related_posts: none` in the frontmatter of the page.

+## Markdown tutorials

+The Markdown supported here includes fenced code blocks, tables, and all the standard Markdown.
+The processor is Red Carpet.
+For a Markdown tutorial, see the classic Markdown info [from John Gruber](http://daringfireball.net/projects/markdown/basics).
+For the table format, you can see an example with the {{supported_features}} topic.

 ## Questions